bang-olufsen/bang_olufsen-hacs/README.md

 Beoremote Halo support is still in active development, so several features are missing, and current features may change without any warning.

+Do note that the Beoremote Halo can only be connected to one platform at a time, if two platforms try to connect to the Beoremote Halo at the same time, then none of the connections will be stable and usable.
+This means that the Halo can't be used with [Beoliving Intelligence](https://www.bang-olufsen.com/en/dk/accessories/beoliving-intelligence) and Home Assistant at the same time.

 Feel free to open an [issue](https://github.com/bang-olufsen/bang_olufsen-hacs/issues) to request a feature or comment on an existing one.

 The Halo can currently only be added through Zeroconf discovery.
 Afterwards, add a configuration to the Halo by entering the options by pressing the `CONFIGURE` button.